za3k/qr-backup/README.md

-(Not done) Generate paper backups for Linux/Mac.
+Generate paper backups for Linux/Mac.

+**Current status: Not done.** Makes .png files instead of a single .pdf

 Takes any file, and outputs a "paper backup": a printable pdf full of QR codes.